-9) April 7: NARRATING WHILE NEGOTIATING - A Simulated Summit.
+9) December 2: NARRATING WHILE NEGOTIATING - A Simulated Summit.

-LEARNING OBJECTIVE: Participate in a full-fledged simulation of a high-stakes, high-visibility decisionmaking summit between two sides, where players weigh compromise, consensus, and confrontation, and negotiations are susceptible in part to outside statements as well as inside maneuvers.
+LEARNING OBJECTIVE: Participate in a full-fledged simulation of a high-stakes, high-visibility decisionmaking summit where players weigh compromise, consensus, and confrontation, and negotiations are susceptible in part to outside statements as well as inside maneuvers.
+NOTE: Class will run three hours; no "third hour" this week.